mstrimas/smoothr/README.md

-size threshold, as well as densification (i.e. adding additional vertices along curves). **Note that smoothing can give the false perception of higher precision than actually exists in the data, so users should be catious when applying these algorithms.**
+size threshold, as well as densification (i.e. adding additional vertices along curves). **Note that smoothing can give the false perception of higher precision than actually exists in the data, so users should be cautious when applying these algorithms.**

 Installation
 ------------